Cook With Confidence: Nectarine Tarts with Honey

 Pre-made pastry dough is so wonderfully easy and awesome to use.
 By purchasing it pre-made, it comes as two separate sheets of dough all folded up in a neat little box.
 Just unfold it, lay it flat, and slice it into multiple 3in x 3in squares.
 My pastry dough was able to be sliced into 9 squares instead of the 6 posted on the recipe, so I ended up with a few more tarts overall than I bargained for.
 It's helpful to space the tarts apart from one another so they don't stick together on the pan.

 When the sides and tops have browned, they're done.
 For me, this took about 20 minutes.
 You'll want to let them cool off a bit before enjoying them, because those nectarines will be hot!
 Drizzle the cooled tarts with plenty of honey, and enjoy!
 Speaking of honey, have you ever wondered if you can still use honey that has crystalized in the jar?
-Well,
+Well, of course you can!

 These tarts are reminiscent of a mini pie, and are great with vanilla ice cream!
 Because the dough is so light and airy, and there is very little sugar involved, you can feel guilt-free while indulging in these yummy treats.
 These would be great to bring along to a potluck, baby shower, or backyard party.
 And if you happen to be looking for some more easy honey involved treats, check out these super simple recipes below that we absolutely love!